databricks/scala-style-guide/README.md

 In general, concurrency and synchronization logic should be isolated and contained as much as possible.
 This effectively means:

-- Avoid surfacing the internals of synchronization primitives in APIs, in user-facing methods, callbacks.
+- Avoid surfacing the internals of synchronization primitives in APIs, user-facing methods, and callbacks.
-- For complex modules, create a small, inner module that capture the concurrency primitives.
+- For complex modules, create a small, inner module that captures the concurrency primitives.

 ## <a name='perf'>Performance</a>